-Looking for something other than pumpkin pie or butternut squash soup to make this fall?
-Try these kabocha squash fritters.
-A truly unique and creative way to make use of this season’s favourite ingredient!
+Squash okoy or Filipino kalabasa fritters — perfect if you’re looking for something other than pumpkin pie or butternut squash soup to make this fall.
+Made of kalabasa or kabocha squash, it’s a truly unique and creative way to make use of this season’s favourite ingredient.

 I didn’t want to go the usual pumpkin and butternut squash route though.
 There’s already a gazillion pumpkin-flavoured things out there for us to enjoy.

 Instead, I’m sharing a beloved Filipino squash recipe — my uncle’s recipe for squash fritters (also called squash okoy or kalabasa fritters).
 It’s not out of this world I know but this uses kabocha squash and I bet that’s something you haven’t tried before.

 And the local name for this dish is karamba.
 Now who can resist a dish with a name that makes you want to dance?